Protect yourself: Flu, pneumonia, and RSV vaccine information

 How can I find an in-network vaccine provider?

-Use MyCare Finder to search for in-network providers and compare costs.
+Capital Blue Cross members can use MyCare Finder to search for in-network providers.
 Staying in-network can save money.
-Some costs may not be covered going out-of-network.
+Some costs may not be covered by going out-of-network.
 Here is how to use MyCare Finder for your vaccine needs:

 - A list of in-network provider results displays.